Sunday, December 26, 2010

 In reality while the generally accepted point of view is that our existing home sales are increasing no one is saying anything about this (for want of a better word) "shadow inventory" - those houses that should be on the market in foreclosure.
 Doing this jeopardizes the sales price of those homes currently for sale - we are still artificially propping up home values!

-Without employed buyers having the 20% down payment, confident enough to make the 15-30 year mortgage commitment, these
+Without employed buyers having the 20% down payment, confident enough to make the 15-30 year mortgage commitment, these homes will have to be sold at fire sale prices - driving down prices.

 Lower sale price = lower taxes (tax base) = less money in the district coffer.